Quantum Tunneling, Bubble Universes and the End of the World

 Note that if the solution to Eq.
 23 is interpreted as a particle position and ρ as time, the equations of motion are identical to mechanical equations for a particle moving in a potential with flipped sign U → -U subject to a viscous force inversely proportional to time.
 According to Eq.
 24, the particle is released at rest at time ρ=0.
 If its initial position is appropriately chosen, the particle will come to rest at t =∞ at φ=a (on the top of the hill where φ=a in the figure below).
 The existence of this initial position φ₁ is proved in Coleman.

 Let us understand the form of the bounce.
 First, we choose φ(0).
 It must be very close to -a.
 Suppose it stays there for a very long time, until ρ ≡ R→ ∞.
-When ρ is close to R, it quickly rolls across the valley in Fig. 10 and slowly comes to rest at (at → ∞).
+When ρ is close to R, it quickly rolls across the valley in Fig. 10 and slowly comes to rest at a (at t → ∞).
 In the field-theoretic language, the particle bounce looks like a four-dimensional static bubble of large radius R, with a thin wall separating the false vacuum outside it from the true one inside it.

 We will now calculate B. Close to the boundary ρ = R, we have 3/ρ ≈ 0 and we can drop the viscous term in the equation of motion.
 Let us also set ε→ 0.
 Eq.
 23 simplifies to: